Turns out delusional, right-wing journalists do MySpace legs, too

 I'm sure you've already seen it, but earlier this week

-Voldermort Liz Jones wrote a fantastic piece for the Daily Mail in which she bravely faced her fears of growing old and went out dressed as an old lady for a few hours.
-Like everything in the Daily Mail, it was very well written, and not at all patronising ("If a child were out alone, cold and frightened, questions would be asked in Parliament.
+Voldermort Liz Jones (pictured above) wrote a fantastic piece for the Daily Mail in which she bravely faced her fears of growing old and went out dressed as an old lady for a few hours.
+Like everything in the Daily Mail, it was very well written, and not at all patronizing ("If a child were out alone, cold and frightened, questions would be asked in Parliament.
 But when this happens to an old person, we think it’s normal.")

 This is me.
 As a fashionable, middle-class Aryan livin' in the First World, I, like Liz, haven't felt the sting of persecution all that much.
 So I too decided to go out to see what it would be like to be one of you minority-types.

 Below are my efforts.
 I know what you're thinking, but don't worry – like Liz, I enlisted the help of trained professionals at every stage in this highly important scientific process.
 In an attempt to get a real, quantitative handle on this topic, I also rated how difficult life is as each minority out of ten, using those uncontacted Amazonian Tribesmen as a visual rating scale.

 Sadly, the results of my experiment were so brutally stereotypical that it was as if I had been taking part in some kind of parody.
 Or satire, even.

 With the help of a special effects makeup artist who put some flour in my hair and drew some lines on my face with a pen, I magically transformed myself into a 90-year-old man.
 After a class on how to walk like someone whose body is about to shut down for good from acting coach Niamh McKernan (he also taught Liz Jones how to walk old), I was ready to hit the town.